Electricity you don’t use

 - Reduce demand, either by raising prices or offering conservation incentives.

 Utility companies put a price on each megawatt of generating capacity.
-This price reflects the cost of building the generating station and transmission lines, not the cost of generation.
+This price reflects the cost of building the generating capacity (non-renewable electric generation station such as a coal, fossil gas, or nuclear plant, or renewable energy source such as hydroelectric, wind, solar or geothermal) and the price of transmission lines.
+It does not the cost of generation itself (mainly applicable to non-renewable sources since fuel is required).
 Generation costs are priced not by megawatt but by megawatt hour.

 Lovins saw a negawatt as a measurement that could be used to add conservation as an alternative in the list of choices a utility would face when looking for new sources of power.